-Antibiotics, combined with good sterile technique, help to prevent microbiological contamination.
+Antibiotics, combined with good sterile technique, help prevent microbiological contamination

-When an irreplaceable culture becomes contaminated, determine if the contamination is due to bacteria, fungus, mycoplasma, or yeast.
+When an irreplaceable culture becomes contaminated, determine if the contamination is bacteria, fungus, mycoplasma, or yeast.
 Isolate the contaminated culture from other cell lines.
 Clean incubators and laminar flow hoods with a laboratory disinfectant, and check HEPA filters.

-Gentamicin Sulfate solution at high concentration can be toxic to some cell lines; perform a dose response test to determine the level at which Gentamicin Sulfate solution becomes toxic.
+Glutamine-Penicillin-Streptomycin solution at high concentration can be toxic to some cell lines; therefore, perform a dose response test to determine the level at which the solution becomes toxic.